lightning-auriga/estimate-verifybamid2-reference-data/README.md

-# 54gene workflow: Estimate VerifyBamID2 Reference Data
+# Workflow: Estimate VerifyBamID2 Reference Data

-This is the template for a new Snakemake workflow.
-Replace this text with a comprehensive description covering the purpose and domain.
+This Snakemake workflow estimates parameter files for a new genome build for [VerifyBamID2](https://github.com/Griffan/VerifyBamID).
-Insert your code into the respective folders, i.e. `scripts`, `rules`, and `envs`.
-Define the entry point of the workflow in the `Snakefile` and the main configuration in the `config.yaml` file.
+It requires a reference genome fasta and one or more variant call files, anticipated to be from the 1000 Genomes Project.

 ## Authors